onedata/onedata-documentation/docs/glossary.md

 ## Handle service

-A mediator to register the [share][] in the Public Data indexing services, which results in creating a [handle][].
+A mediator that is used to register the [share][] in the Public Data indexing services, which results in creating a [handle][].
 Learn more [here][docs-public-data].

 ## Harvester

-An internal service which provides implementation of [data discovery][] by harvesting the user-defined [metadata][] across the files from the designated [spaces][space].
-Brings together users or groups that are entitled to use it with different privileges.
+An internal service that provides implementation of [data discovery][] by harvesting the user-defined [metadata][] across the files from the designated [spaces][space].
+It is available to users or groups with appropriate privileges.
 Learn more [here][docs-data-discovery].

 ## Identity provider (IdP)